Darshit98/Rufus-AI-Agent/README.md

 - Content parsing errors

 In case of an error, Rufus saves any collected data to an error file for review.

-## Contributing
-Contributions are welcome!
-If you have suggestions for improvements or find bugs, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.